Tumanako Consultants

 Now in its fifth year, the Ki te Hoe wānanga series supports leaders in philanthropy and social change to better understand and support Māori aspirations, to operate more authentically in Aotearoa and to apply this knowledge to help build a thriving Aotearoa.

-Ki te Hoe (meaning “to the paddle,” or “let’s get going”) involves three marae-based wānanga and four online hui, held over a Seven month period from May - November 2026.
+Ki te Hoe (meaning “to the paddle,” or “let’s get going”) involves three marae-based wānanga and four online hui, held over a seven month period from May - November 2026.

 The Ki te Hoe wānanga series began as a collaboration between Philanthropy NZ and Tūmanako Consultants to bring to life the Ki Te Hoe Framework, developed to help funders to better support Māori aspirations.